Skip to main content

 • Text - The text that you would like to categorize.
 This can be any type of text, such as a description of an image, a block of text, product information, marketing copy, etc. A Tale of Two Cities by Charles Dickens: It was the best of times, it was the worst of times...

 • Categories - The labels you want returned when the text is categorized, exactly as you want it to appear in your output.
-This value is critical as it is what you might use for text-matching logic in later steps of your workflow.
+This value is critical as it is what you might use for text-matching logic in later steps of your Workflow.

 Language